Villiger 39 St Josephs University

 Paraphrasing evidence in case- I don't like it but teams seem to do it anyway no matter what I do so I can't really do anything about it, but please don't.
 It's bad for debate.

 Making up or severely miscutting evidence.
 I have a habit of calling sketchy cards after round or looking up a sketchy fact.
-However, I will not intervene randomly on evidence unless given a reason to.

 How I award speaks: